After 7-year battle, Lake City neighbors rejoice as Lake Washington dead end becomes a public beach

 A tiny beach lot on the Lake Washington shoreline near Lake City now exists as a park.
 It took seven years of court wrangling and, most recently, an $800,000 payout by the city of Seattle.

-This 60-foot-wide lot, a patted-down grassy slope ending with dirt at the water’s edge, is going to be succinctly named 130th NE Street End.
+This 60-foot-wide lot, a patted-down grassy slope ending with dirt at the water’s edge, is going to be succinctly named N.E.
+130th Street End.

 The winners in this battle over the 13,736-square-foot lot were residents who live in the less-expensive homes up the hill from the beach.
 For 82 years, they had been using it as a local hangout, a stopping place when taking a walk along the Burke-Gilman Trail.

-The losers were Keith Holmquist and Fred Kaseburg, the neighbors on each side of the lot at 13000 Riviera Place NE.
+The losers were Keith Holmquist and Fred Kaseburg, the neighbors on each side of the lot at 13000 Riviera Place N.E.

 They split the $800,000, but if you want to buy a home on this street, you better qualify for a loan of $1.5 million, or maybe $3.3 million.